How to Get Help With Funeral Costs for a Parent

-A nonprofit organization, the Funeral Consumers Alliance, is dedicated to helping families plan an affordable, meaningful service.
+The Funeral Consumers Alliance is a nonprofit organization dedicated to helping families plan an affordable, meaningful service.
 The organization strives to educate people on planning them and offers resources that can aid with costs.
 See our savings guide for more information on planning an affordable funeral.

 American Red Cross

 The American Red Cross provides financial assistance for military families, which can include burial costs.
-Assistance is provided to active duty service members and their immediate families, as well as military retirees and their spouses.
+Assistance is provided to active duty service members, their immediate families, military retirees, and their spouses.

 United Tissue Network